Robert Pearman, Robinson & Pearman: Attorney & Arbitrator

 CURRENT ARBITRATION POSITIONS:

-American Arbitration Association, Roster of Neutrals - Commercial and Construction Law, Government Contract Panels.
-Sole arbitrator in a number of commercial and construction disputes since 2005. (http://www.adr.org)
+American Arbitration Association, Roster of Neutrals - Commercial and Construction Law, Complex Cases, Government Contracts, Health Care panels.
+Arbitrator in numerous commercial and construction disputes since 2005. (http://www.adr.org)

 Certified Member of the State of California Public Works Contract Arbitration Panel.
 A member of the statewide panel for arbitrations for state public works contract disputes, and certain local agency public works disputes, under the State Contract Act and related regulations.